AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/intercept/README.md

 below, only a few are publicly accessible.
 The rest are currently only available for use within the application itself.

-Since Drupal core now includes JSON API for queries related to content, queries for information about events, rooms, and locations (all of which are standard Drupal content "nodes") can all be built using the JSON API standard syntax.
+Since Drupal core now includes JSON:API for queries related to content, queries for information about events, rooms, and locations (all of which are standard Drupal content "nodes") can all be built using the JSON:API standard syntax.
 Example queries and responses are included below.
-Also included below are instructions on how to get a full list of Intercept fields that can be used in your own JSON API queries and instructions on how to find the UUID values of your rooms and locations for use in queries.
+Also included below are instructions on how to get a full list of Intercept fields that can be used in your own JSON:API queries and instructions on how to find the UUID values of your rooms and locations for use in queries.

 * Intercept Core